 All therapeutic riding programs rely on volunteers to assist in lessons.
 Experienced horse people are asked to lead horses and assist in getting them ready for lessons an putting them away afterwards.
 People with little to no experience around horses can assist by acting as side walkers – some riders require a leader and two side walkers for safety reasons.

 Orientation and training sessions are help regularly for new volunteers to learn how to become part of the treatment team.
 This involves watching an informative video, becoming familiar with various aspects of the TRAC program, and filling out required paperwork.
-For more information, contact TRAC at: 908-852-1400, x 2174.
+For more information, contact Karen Brittle at Karen.Brittle@centenaryuniversity.edu or (908) 852-1400, x 2174.